-Today, May 17, the International Day Against Homophobia, Biphobia and Transphobia celebrates sexual and gender diversity – and it also highlights the continued challenges faced by those with diverse genders and sexualities.
+May 17th is the International Day Against Homophobia, Biphobia and Transphobia, celebrating sexual and gender diversity – and highlighting the continued challenges faced by the 2SLGBTQIA+ community.

 In this Q&A, UBC nursing professor Dr. Elizabeth Saewyc, director of the Stigma and Resilience Among Vulnerable Youth Centre (SARAVYC), shares how we can better support the health of trans, bisexual and gay youth in B.C.

 What are the challenges that trans, bisexual and gay youth still face in B.C.?

 Two Spirit, lesbian, gay, bisexual, trans, non-binary, queer and questioning (2SLGBTQ+) young people in B.C. still face higher rates of discrimination and harassment compared to their peers.
 They feel less supported by family, school and the community, and feel less safe at school and less connected socially.
 Together, higher rates of violence and lower levels of support contribute to health gaps for 2SLGBTQ+ youth.

 For lesbian, gay and bisexual teens, things are getting better.
 In one of our recent reports, we found that the percentage of lesbian girls who reported being assaulted in school has dropped by half, and rates have also declined for bisexual girls and boys.
 This narrows the gap compared to their heterosexual peers, although they are still more likely to experience violence in school.

 Dating violence and physical or sexual abuse have also declined – but the rates of verbal harassment and social exclusion haven’t changed much for lesbian, gay and bisexual teens in B.C. over the past decade.

 We have less data about trans and non-binary youth, but SARAVYC’s 2021 report shows they too are more likely to experience discrimination, harassment and violence than cisgender young people.